Uranium Dicarbide SDS

 Acute exposure: Feeding studies on animals indicate that insoluble uranium is much less toxic than soluble uranium compounds.
 Uranium entering the bloodstream will become stored in the bone marrow, but the majority will become lodged in the kidney, which is the major site of toxicity.
 More than a year and a half are required to rid the body of an accidental high dose of uranium, after which time measurable uranium is present in the bone and kidney.

 Chronic exposure: The toxic action of uranium resides more in its chemical action on the renal tubules, rather than radiation effects.
 Rats injected with uranium metal in the femoral marrow developed sarcomas, whether this was due to metallo carcinogenic or radio carcinogenic ingestion of alpha emitters.
-Also see the first aid section for uranium compounds.
+Also, see the first aid section for uranium compounds.

 Alpha radiation